 Even though this approach is not based on semantic technologies, the UPnP (Universal Plug and Play) discovery protocol (UPnP Forum, 2003) defines a XML language that can describe a physical device into a hierarchy of logical devices which map every hardware component of the device and thus its corresponding capability.
-A deeper study of UPnP is not in the scope of this chapter, but the modularity of this approach is interesting and should be considered in order to improve the re-usability of profiles, according to the fact that common hardware components are part of many devices.
+The modularity of this approach is interesting and should be considered in order to improve re-usability of profiles, according to the fact that common hardware components are part of many devices.

-Semantics for Multimodality
+Semantics for multimodality

-When devices and their capabilities are discovered, their use for multimodal interaction requires additional negotiation and synchronization so that user interaction constraints and preferences are respected for a rich user experience.
+When devices and their capabilities are discovered, their use for multimodal interaction requires additional negotiation and synchronization so that user interaction constraints are respected for a rich user experience.
 The constraints to validate cover the quality of rendering/sampling, the robustness of the connectivity, the privacy of exchanges (e.g. displaying emails on a public screen should be avoided), and also the environmental context and user preferences.

-The members of the W3C Multimodal Interaction Working Group propose their specifications of a Multimodal Interaction Framework (W3C, 2003) based on a central Interaction Manager that connects user inputs (e.g. audio, speech, handwriting, keyboard...) and outputs (e.g. speech, text, graphics, motion...) to applications and on two other components, as shown on Figure 8:
+The members of the W3C Multimodal Interaction Working Group propose their specifications of a Multimodal Interaction Framework (W3C, 2003) based on a central Interaction Manager that connects user inputs (e.g. audio, speech, handwriting, keyboard...) and outputs (e.g. speech, text, graphics, motion...) to applications and two other components, as shown on Figure 8: